 This is the second best passage of Comet Giacobini-Zinner for us since its discovery in 1900.
 It has an orbital period of 6 5/8 years, and was 'lost' for two orbits until Zinner found it again in 1913 by accident (while studying variable stars).

 The "P21" part of the designation says it was the 21st Periodic comet discovered.
 These are further sub-divided into short and long period groups, the arbitrary dividing line being at 200 years.

-Michel Giacobini discovered several comets, one of which (#205P) went missing from 1896 until accidentally re-discovered by amateurs supernova hunters in 2008 -- seventeen orbits.
+Michel Giacobini discovered several comets, one of which (#205P) went missing from 1896 until accidentally re-discovered by amateur supernova hunters in 2008 -- seventeen orbits later.
 In 1903, Giacobini received the Prix Jules Janssen (see Feb 22, 1824), the highest award of the French astronomical society.
-Giacobini was another scientist to be in a poison gas attack during WWI but survived and went back to doing astronomy after the war, living until 1938 (age 65).
+Giacobini was another scientist to be in a poison gas attack during WWI, but survived and went back to doing astronomy after the war, living until 1938 (age 65).

 Messier 35 has a measured distance of 2,750 light-years (±50), or almost half a billion times farther than the comet.
 It is about 24 light-years in diameter.
 The much smaller and more distant cluster below and to the right of M35 is NGC 2158; it's orangeish color is partly due to the reddening effect of so much interstellar dust that we see it through at its much greater distance (6x), and partly because it contains more older, cooler, redder stars.